8bot-live/chat8bot/readme.md

 3. Save your settings, and the AI will use this information to refine responses.

 ### Email Notifications
-- Receive chat transcripts via email.
+- Receive new chat transcripts via email as they happen.
-- Set email timeout to send notifications if no response is received within a defined period.

-### reCAPTCHA v2 Protection
-- Enable reCAPTCHA to prevent spam and bot interactions.
+- Schedule chat close and email (x)hrs after last comment.
+- View chat history in wp admin

 ## Usage

-- After configuration, the chatbot will appear on your website.
+- After configuration, the chatbot will appear on every page on the bottom right.
 - Users can interact with the chatbot, and their queries will be processed using OpenAI’s API.
 - Admins can review past conversations locally without third-party data storage.

-## Contributions

-Feel free to contribute via [GitHub](https://github.com/your-repo-link-here).
-Pull requests are welcome!

 ## License